 - Wash sheets and pillowcases once a week in cold or warm water with a mild detergent or specialized linen powder.

-- Dissolve detergent in water before putting sheets in the washing machine.
+- Dissolve the detergent in water before putting sheets in the washing machine.

 - Spring clean your linen closet just like your clothes closet.
 Throw out bedding that’s worn or grayed.